Every Student Succeeds Act

 Elementary and Secondary Education Act

 The Elementary and Secondary Education Act (ESEA) is a United States federal statute originally enacted in 1965.
-These federal funds are authorized for supplemental: professional development, instructional materials, resources to support educational programs, and parental involvement programs.
+These federal funds are authorized for supplemental professional development, instructional materials, resources to support educational programs, as well as parent and family engagement programs.
 The current reauthorization of ESEA is the Every Student Succeeds Act (ESSA).